py-why/dowhy/CONTRIBUTING.md

 If you would like to contribute, you can raise a pull request.
 If you have questions before contributing, you can start by opening an issue on Github.

-*Technical note: we govern code and documentaiton contribution through pull requests.
-We recomend you fork the repository, make the changes and aditions you have in mind.
-When you put in a pull request it will be added into out to-do que - your contirbution is much appriciated.*